VStefanTab/Nvim-Config/README.md

 # Prerequisites: luarocks

-# Use checkhealth and install the requierments
+# Use checkhealth and install the requirements